Back to Blog

 What the Price Tag Does Not Include

 Raw monthly cost is only one dimension.
 Several features that small businesses rely on are either included or gated behind upgrades depending on the platform.
-As of April 2026, these are the key differences.
+As of June 2026, these are the key differences.

 Appointment booking.
-Trillet, Phonely, and My AI Front Desk include calendar integration on their base plans.
+Trillet and Phonely include calendar integration on their base plans.
 Rosie locks appointment booking behind the $149/month Scale tier.
-Dialzara includes Google Calendar on its $99 Business Pro plan, not the $29 entry plan.
+Dialzara includes Google Calendar on its higher Business Pro plan, not the $29 entry plan.

 Spam filtering.
 Trillet and Rosie include spam detection and blocking.
-Upfirst's "spam calls don't count" policy sounds attractive, but it still requires the platform to identify them correctly, and the per-call billing model means misidentified spam costs you money.
+UpFirst's "spam calls don't count" policy sounds attractive, but it still requires the platform to identify them correctly, and the per-call billing model means misidentified spam costs you money.

 Total Value at Each Tier